severalnines/docs/intro.rst

 How does it work?
 -----------------

 ClusterControl components must reside on an independent node apart from your database cluster.
-For example, if you have a three-nodes Galera cluster, ClusterControl should be installed on the fourth node.
+For example, if you have a three-node Galera cluster, ClusterControl should be installed on the fourth node.
 Following is an example deployment of having a Galera cluster with ClusterControl:

 .. image:: img/cc_deploy.png
    :alt: Example deployment